jamiltron/ray-starter/README.md

-# Raystarter
+# Ray-Starter

-A basic skeleton of a project using Cmake to find raylib.
+A basic skeleton of a project using Cmake to find [raylib](https://github.com/raysan5/raylib).

+Note that I vendor raylib in here directly just for my ease of use.
+This is currently the 3.0 version built from source.
+If you want to supply your own version update it here, or add references in the FindRAYLIB.cmake file.

 ## Building